 First Degree Burns

 A first-degree burns is usually red and sensitive to the touch.
 A person who has suffered a first-degree burn typically has minimal tissue damage and only the first layer of skin is affected by the burn.
-A common type of first-degree burn is a sunburn.
+A common type of first-degree burn is a sunburn, also known as a light burn.

 Second Degree Burns